 - Exceptionally lean beef can be easy to overcook.

-- Very poor prices in sale barns.
+- Very poor prices at sale barns.

 The Roots of Cattle Driving